Headshots for Auditions

 His compassion, sensitivity and love for the evolution of the human race made him a rare and outstanding talent.

-Jennifer Lawrence first interview and Marlon Brando before Apocalypse and The GodFather both have two traits in common.
+Jennifer Lawrence and Marlon Brando (before Apocalypse and The GodFather) both have two traits in common.
 Genuine, authentic and unapologetic.

 To wrap up this article I suggest that if you are an Actor seeking casting and trying to be discovered through your headshot!
 Consider that I’d rather be an asshole who helps a stranded stranger than a politically correct individual who is too busy to help a stranger in distress.